cognisant/Docs.DevelopmentProcess/README.md

 - **Current Sprint** for cards that are being worked on in the current sprint.
 - **Done** For completed work that has not yet begun UAT/Validation.
 - **In Validation / UAT** for cards that are currently actively undergoing validation or user acceptance testing.
-- **Ready To Deploy** for cards that have been validated and will be deployed soon.
+- **Ready To Deploy** for cards that have been validated and can be deployed.
 - **Deployed** for completed work which has been deployed to production.

 In general, the team tries to organise each list so that higher priority cards are nearer the top.
 This is meant as an indication of priorities rather than a strict contract for which cards will be worked on next.